LlewBach/aj-builder/README.md

 ### Hero sections

 Hero sections feature at the top of the 'Services' page (index.html) and 'About' page.
 For consistency, these both feature fixed background images and centered text above an overlay.
+These help to foster a sense of place and introduce the contents of the page with a sense of prestige.

 ### Services section

 For this I used Bootstrap grid for responsive layouts.
-On small screens, each service items appears stacked, with alternating image/category button orders, with horizontal dividers.
+On small screens, each 'service item' appears stacked, with an alternating order of image and button, with horizontal dividers.
 On medium screens, the service items become a 2 x 4 table with one vertical divider.
 On extra large screens, this becomes a 4 x 2 table with one horizontal divider.

 The images use Bootstrap's .img-thumbnail which helped to size the images.
 Each category button is a dropdown menu of subcategories of the services offered.
+These dropdowns have a z-index higher than the footer so that they never appear below.

 ### About page parallax sections